marcmodin/terraform-tagging-module/README.md

 # Sample Terraform Tag Generator Module

 This Terraform module dynamically generates standardized tags for cloud resources based on user inputs.
 The module ensures that tag values conform to predefined valid values, enhancing consistency and governance across resources.
+Inspired by Cloudposse's [terraform-null-label](https://github.com/cloudposse/terraform-null-label) module.

 ## Features

-- **Input Validation**: Ensures only valid values for tags such as `environment`, `cost-center`, `department`, and `project-id` are accepted.
+- **Input Validation**: Ensures only valid values for tags such as `environment`, `cost-center`, and `project-id` are accepted.
 - **Standardized Tags**: Provides a consistent tagging structure across all resources.
+- **Context**: Supports deeply merging values from context.
+Adding the ability to extend values needed in different parts of your configuration.
 - **Easy Integration**: Can be easily integrated with any Terraform configuration to apply tags to resources.

 ## How to Use